fugu-chop/launch_school/daily_logs/6_daily_log_feb2021.md

 __*Thoughts*__<br/>
 Today was mostly brushing up on pass by reference (basically everything) and values (immutable objects & variable reassignment), as well as some of the more commonly used array and hash methods.
 Pretty good revision, especially since the OOP content I just covered gives more flavour to the definitions around mutable objects just being changes in state to an object (since the `object_id` does not change, even if we change the state of an object).

+##### 28/02/21 (Sun)
+__*Concepts covered*__<br/>
+- Revision
+  - RB101 Revision
+  - RB109 Problem Solving
+- RB130
+  - Closures

+__*Time spent*__<br/>
+182 minutes

+__*Thoughts*__<br/>
+More revision is helpful - even though objects might duplicated and different from one another, if they are collections, the objects within the collections can be shared.
+We need to check if the operation we're performing is at an element, or object level - an element level change (e.g. element reassignment, or mutating method on each element) will alter the element across both collections, whereas altering something at the object level (e.g. `map` called on a collection), will __not__ alter both collections.

+Assuming an object is frozen (i.e. has `.freeze` called on it):
+- `dup` will __not__ preserve the frozen status (i.e. we can alter the object at an object level without issue)
+- `clone` __will__ preserve the frozen status (we __cannot__ alter the object at an object level)

+I'm also committing to doing a small amount of the collated Codewars problem from RB109, just so my skills don't totally atrophy again.
+Just 2 a day, to keep things fresh.
+I am very rusty - the first two problems took me 33 minutes together, which is pretty long.
+Hopefully as I keep doing these, I'll get back to my original level.